willegan/getvero.github.io/_articles/what-is-a-behavioral-campaign.md

 Behavioral email campaigns are marketing emails that are automatically sent to customers when they take certain actions on your site or in your mobile application.
 You can send an email immediately or set a wait period, such as a few days.

-In Vero, behavioral emails are used to send highly personalized emails based on current and past customer behaviour.
+In Vero, behavioral emails are used to send highly personalized emails based on current and past customer behavior.

 Here are a few examples:

 - Send new customers a series of welcome emails.
 - Send a coupon code when a customer views a product page three times in one week but doesn’t make a purchase.
 - Remind your customers about app features they haven’t tried yet.
-- Behavioural emails can also be used to power drip campaigns and autoresponders (i.e a series of automated emails) as an action on your website can trigger both a single email or a series.
+- Behavioral emails can also be used to power drip campaigns and autoresponders (i.e a series of automated emails) as an action on your website can trigger both a single email or a series.

-Vero’s behavioural emails replace exporting customer data, creating new segments in Excel and uploading new lists.
+Vero’s behavioral emails replace exporting customer data, creating new segments in Excel and uploading new lists.
 They’re the fastest, easiest way to send highly personalized, timely emails.

-**Setting Up a behavioural message**
+**Setting Up a behavioral message**

-There are 4 main sections to a behavioural campaign.
+There are 4 main sections to a behavioral campaign.

 1. What event do you want to associate/trigger with this campaign?